RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section looks at some unintended consequences that can occur when member have memory impairments.

 - Mark each statement true or false:
-- Thought-action fusion is a rare form of mental illness that makes thoughts seem like actions.
+- Thought-action fusion is a rare form of mental illness that makes thoughts seem like actions.#Thought-action fusion is not a mental illness, and it is common.
-- Talking about earthquakes tends to make earthquakes more likely.
+- Talking about earthquakes tends to make earthquakes more likely.# Talking about any fear does not make the feared thing more likely to happen.
-- When a member describes a problem, the listener should try to imagine the worst that could happen, so they can warn the member about it.
+- When a member describes a problem, the listener should try to imagine the worst that could happen, so they can warn the member about it.# Listeners should not allow their imaginations to interfere with chats.
-- Members are sometimes distressed because they fear they might cause harm.
+- Members are sometimes distressed because they fear they might cause harm.#Fear of causing harm is one of the things that can distress people.
-- Sadness almost always leads to attempted suicide.
+- Sadness almost always leads to attempted suicide.# Sadness is an emotion, and no emotion in itself can lead to attempted suicide.
+- The more a member thinks about coming to harm, the more likely they are to come to harm.# Thoughts about harm do not necessarily lead to actual harm.
 {:.quiz}

 # Unintended consequences